SleeveShirts

 Can babies under 6 months wear UPF clothing?+

 Assisted by AI for market research and data synthesis.
-Fact-checked by the SleeveShirts Pediatric Research Team.
+Reviewed for consistency with SleeveShirts editorial methodology.